Implementation of CEIAG

 The focus is on what learners have achieved so far, further career exploration and also what they are thinking about doing after year 11.
 Year 10s get to visit the different local colleges and participate in ‘taster’ sessions to prepare them for making decisions regarding what and where they would like to study.

-At the Year 10 parents' evening, the school's Guidance Officer and Connexions Personal Advisor is in attendance.
+At the Year 10 parents’ evening, the careers advisor is in attendance.
 Local further education institutions such as Durham Sixth Form, New College Durham, City of Sunderland College, and East Durham College, Local training providers such as Seta, Chameleon, Springboard and NAC are also invited to send representatives.

 The focus is post-16 options and the application process.
 We look at work and pay, and how both are connected.
 Learners also receive a careers interview during year 11.
 CVs are updated and finalised along with a personal; statement which go into a progress file that learners are presented with at a leavers’ assembly